numberscope/frontscope/doc/code-organization.md

     their configuration files into etc/, as they were accumulating in the top level.
-You should be able to find almost all configuration information here, and any new tool that needs to be introduced should be invoked so as to find its configuration file in the etc directory.
+You should be able to find almost all configuration information here, and any new tool that needs to be introduced should be invoked so as to find its configuration file in the etc/ directory.
 As one example, the Vite and Vitest configuration files are located here.
-An exception is the several tsconfig files for the TypeScript compiler -- we have not been able to find a way to get these to work except in the top-level directory of the project
+As an exception, the several tsconfig files for the TypeScript compiler are located in the top-level directory itself -- we have not been able to get them to work in any other location.

 -   ### src/ -- Source code